 \subsection{Case Study}

-Figure~\ref{fig:case} presents a representative case study comparing extractions produced by the initial and optimized prompts on the same sentence.
-For the input describing the production context of ``\textit{Pontiac Rageous}'', the initial prompt generates several triplets that are either semantically vague or schema-inconsistent.
-Moreover, the relation between the subject and ``\textit{Michigan}'' expressed as ``\textit{state}'' is not clear enough.
-In contrast, after self-evaluation, the model could obtain error experience from the previous samples, iteratively optimize the prompt, and provide clearer instructions to guide the LLM to extract triplets that are more fine-grained, schema-consistent, and faithful to the text.
-The optimized prompt correctly isolates the geopolitical relation ``\textit{[Detroit, state, Michigan]}'', and consistently uses canonicalized relations ``\textit{productionLocation}'' and ``\textit{productionYear}'', thereby reducing ambiguity and improving structural consistency, which enhances KG construction quality and enables reliable performance on downstream tasks such as KG reasoning~\cite{kgreason0}.
-We provide a more detailed KRPO case in the Appendix~\ref{appendix_case_study}.
+Figure~\ref{fig:case} compares extractions from initial and optimized prompts.
+For a text describing ``\textit{Pontiac Rageous}'', the initial prompt yields vague, schema-inconsistent triplets and an unclear ``\textit{state}'' relation for ``\textit{Michigan}''.
+By leveraging self-evaluation feedback, the iteratively optimized prompt guides the LLM toward fine-grained and faithful extractions.
+Specifically, it correctly isolates the geopolitical relation ``\textit{[Detroit, state, Michigan]}'' and standardizes relations into ``\textit{productionLocation}'' and ``\textit{productionYear}''.
+This reduces ambiguity and improves KG structural consistency, benefiting downstream tasks like KG reasoning~\cite{kgreason0} (more details in Appendix~\ref{appendix_case_study}).